harrycresswell/harry/content/writing/breaking-changes-upgrading-hugo.md

 interviewSection = "interview"; // as does this
 ```

-If you have a few different sections and don’t want to combine content from both sections into one array to range over then the second option is probably the best way to go.
+If you have a few different sections and don’t want to combine content from both sections into one array to range over, then the second option is probably the best way to go.

-I had another very similar issue on another project which involved paginating through pages in a section from on the homepage.
+I had similar issue on another project which involved paginating through pages in a section from on the homepage.

 ```golang
 {{ $paginator := .Paginate (where .Pages "Type" "writing") 6 }}